 Geopolitical risk is not just about your organization's offices and facilities.
-As illustrated in 2020, during the early phases of the COVID-19 pandemic, disruptions that affect supplychain partners and transportation networks also have a dramatic effect on the operations of an organization.
+As illustrated in 2020 and 2021, during the COVID-19 pandemic, disruptions that affect supply chain partners and transportation networks also have a dramatic effect on the operations of an organization.
 This is true even in regions where the organization has no physical assets or personnel.
 When location-specific events affect a large number of its customers or clients, an organization may struggle as a result.